API Key Security Scheme in OpenAPI

 An API Key security scheme is the most common form of authentication for machine-to-machine APIs and supports passing a pre-shared secret in several ways.
 The secret can be passed either via the Authorization header (or another custom header), as a query parameter, or via a cookie.

-While this is probably the most commonly used mechanism, it is generally one of the least secure.
+API Keys are one of the most commonly used mechanism, but depending on what that key is and how its generated it may not well be very secure.
 This is especially true if the key is passed outside of headers or cookies (that is, via query params, as various logging mechanisms normally store query param information).

 The biggest security flaw is that most pre-shared secrets are long-lived and if intercepted, can be used until they are either revoked or expire (generally in months or years).
 This risk is normally tolerated for machine-to-machine applications as the chance of interception (especially when using private VPCs/TLS and other mechanisms) is relatively low compared to a key from a user’s device traveling on a public network.